yxlin/ggdmc/README.md

 8. The LBA model; GPU-based PDA likelihoods;, type = "norm_pda_gpu",
 9. The correlated accumualtor model; type = "cnorm".

-< 4 to 9 are separated from ggdmc package.
-For these PDA-based models see
-my BRM paper and associated packages at my OSF site >
+4 to 9 are separated from the latest version of the package.
+For these PDA-based models see my BRM paper and associated packages there

 For the details regarding PLBA types, please see [Holmes, Trueblood, and Heathcote (2016)](http://dx.doi.org/10.1016/j.cogpsych.2015.11.002)